You are here

 This research is inherently interdisciplinary in nature.
 Our group freely traverses past what would be considered the traditional boundaries of Physics in pursuit of the most interesting and highest impact scientific questions.
 To this end, we collaborate with numerous other groups on campus with the aim of producing research results that are greater in scope than the simple cumulative contributions of each individual research group.
 Nevertheless, my group’s ability to design and build table top experiments that combine custom built force measuring devices with techniques in photolithography, confocal microscopy, light scattering, high speed imaging, and image analysis, allows us to develop novel approaches for investigating these materials and make unique contributions to these studies.

-Neil Lin, Brian Leahy, Lena Bartell, Sam Whitehead, Meera Ramaswamy, Edward Lee, Eric Schwen, Baris Bircan, Yunus Kinkhabwala
+Lena Bartell, Sam Whitehead, Meera Ramaswamy, Edward Lee, Eric Schwen, Baris Bircan, Yunus Kinkhabwala, Thomas Jackson

-- Tunable Shear Thickening Proceedings of the National Academy of Sciences (accepted).
+- Tunable Shear Thickening Proceedings of the National Academy of Sciences (2016).

 - Silverberg, Jesse L., Aliyah R. Barrett, Moumita Das, Poul B. Petersen, Lawrence J. Bonassar, and Itai Cohen.
 "Structure-function relations and rigidity percolation in the shear properties of articular cartilage."
 Biophysical journal 107, no. 7 (2014): 1721-1730.